abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 5. Test the configuration using '--dry-run'
 6. Sync the SharePoint Library as required

+**Note:** The `--get-O365-drive-id` process below requires a fully configured 'onedrive' configuration so that the applicable Drive ID for the given Office 365 SharePoint Shared Library can be determined.
+It is highly recommended that you do not use the application 'default' configuration directory for any SharePoint Site, and configure separate items for each site you wish to use.

 ## Listing available OneDrive SharePoint Libraries
 1. Login to the OneDrive web interface and determine which shared library you wish to configure the client for:
 ![shared_libraries](./images/SharedLibraries.jpg)